odoo/owl/README.md

 two topics).
 It is a no nonsense framework to build applications.
 There is only one way to define components (with classes).

-If you are interested in a comparison with React or Vue, you will find some more information [here](doc/comparison.md).

 ## Documentation